 However, once you are actually in the country, your local transport might not have quite so much room.
 If you are taking a group safari especially, with multiple people, there will be limited space available for each person.

-You will definitely want to talk to your safari organizer prior to packing.
+You will definitely want to talk to your safari organiser prior to packing.
 They should be able to give you clear instructions regarding luggage limits and restrictions.
-If you are flying on smaller aircraft, you will generally find that soft luggage is going to be preferable.
+If you are flying on smaller aircraft, soft luggage is going to be preferable.

 What activities will you be doing on your safari trip?